ArminTi/Neural-Time-Series-Analysis-Course/README.md

 Based on "Analyzing Neural Time Series Data"

-From: Mike X Cohen

-Presented by: Armin Toghi
+From: Mike X Cohen, Presented by: Armin Toghi

 IDS Executive Member of Signal and Neuroimaging Department